Siege of Viborg (1710): Fortifications at Viborg

 In 1709, the main fort at Viborg consisted of five frontal bastions named Holtz, Neuport, Klein-Platform, Wasserport and Eleonora, connected by the Viborg town wall, in the eastern section of the town.
 The western part of the town, connected to the main section, had three bastions named Valport, Pansarlax, and Europa.
 To the west of the wall between Pansarlax and Europa, there was a ravelin and two caponiers, and to the west of the wall between Evrop and Eleonora was another ravelin.
 Both ravelins were, apparently, earthen, but inside the main eastern fort, all structures were stone.
 Most of the structures in the western part of the fort were wooden, with the exception of the stone guard tower, named the Petersburg tower.
-Separate from these fortifications, on the small central island west of the town (now the Zamkovy Island, Замковый), was Vyborg Castle, which stands to this day.
+Separate from these fortifications, on the small central island west of the town (now the Zamkovy Island, Замковый), was Viborg Castle, which stands to this day.
 The fort had 151 guns at its defense.

 By this time, the fortifications had fallen into disrepair because the Swedish command did not pay much attention to these territories, and funds that were allotted for renovation were insignificant.
 In addition, the forts at Nöteborg and Nyenskans were considered sufficient to provide defense for the region.
 In 1702, however, some repairs were completed under the supervision of Captain L. Stobecks.

 According to Yuri Moshnik, a modern historian, the garrison at Viborg in 1710 stood at 6000 men; other modern historians B. Adamovich and A. I. Dubravin put the number at 4000.
 Since 1702, the commander there had been Zacharias Animoff, who was old and in poor health.
 For that reason, in February 1710, Colonel Magnus Stiernstråle officially replaced him; he had de facto headed the efforts to fortify the city.